 The petition to incorporate Whale Pass as a second class city does include a transition plan.
-This plan includes a timeline and description of powers to be assumed by a potential City of Whale Pass.
+Under 3 AAC 110.900(a) and (b), this plan includes a timeline and description of powers to be assumed by a potential City of Whale Pass.
 The plan also includes the process of electing a city council, as well as plans to hire a city clerk, and the process of development of a comprehensive plan by a planning commission to be appointed by the city council.
 The transition plan also lists the objectives for this planning commission in its first year in operation.
-Commerce believes the community of Whale Pass has the capacity, as demonstrated in its transition plan, to transfer assets, and assume responsibility for municipal government if the petition is approved and voters approve the incorporation in an election.

-The petition lists all monetary and physical assets of the Whale Pass Community Association and a plan to transfer all assets and liabilities in a timely manner.
-The Whale Pass Community Association bylaws also include a provision for dissolution of the community organization in the event of a city being formed in Whale Pass and its transition completed.
+The LBC staff finds that the transition plans demonstrates the capacity of the proposed city to extend essential municipal services in the shortest practicable time.
+Under 3 AAC 110.900(c), the petition lists all monetary and physical assets of the WPCA, and a plan to transfer all assets and liabilities in a timely manner.
+The WPCA bylaws also include a provision for dissolution of the community organization in the event of a city being formed in Whale Pass and its transition completed.
 This task is listed as one that will be carried out in conjunction by the city clerk and city council.
+Staff believes the community of Whale Pass has the capacity, as demonstrated in its transition plan and earlier in this report, to transfer assets, and assume responsibility for municipal government if the LBC approves the petition, and voters approve the incorporation in an election.

-The members of the Whale Pass Community Association overlap with the petitioners and signers of this petition.
-The need to consult with the community association as an interested entity in the territory is relevant but redundant in this case.
-Commerce finds the provisions of 3 AAC 110.900 are met.
+The members of the WPCA overlap with the petitioners and signers of this petition.
+The need to consult with the community association as an interested entity in the territory is relevant, but redundant in this case.
+In this final report, staff affirms its finding that the provisions of 3 AAC 110.900 are met.